strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 Key specifications:

+* Service Contacts activity flagged as ‘No Show’ is not included for this report
-* Open Episodes defined as those without an End Date or an End Date after the end date of the report
+* Open Episodes are defined as those without an End Date or an End Date after the end date of the report
-* Service Contacts flagged as ‘No Show’ are not included for this purpose

-Note that if the period between start and end date specified in this report is less than 90 days the number of episodes with no service contact activity for 90+ days will always be zero.
+* The episode must have had at least one attended contact, but not necessarily during the reporting period

+Unlike the A8 report, this report has no requirement to start during the reporting period.

 .. _category-a8: